 One small caveat about this process.
 Someone in my house….who shall remain nameless….does NOT pay attention to details and that person ironed their name onto the FRONT of the mask when I asked for help.
 Needless to say, I will be doing the rest of the mask labeling.

 Now that I have labeled the masks, I am seriously considering labeling the insides of some of my daughters’ clothes because I can’t tell them apart and it makes folding laundry take way too long when I am inspecting every piece of clothing for signs of who it might belong to.
 Why didn’t I think of this years ago??

 If you are interested in trying Name Bubbles, they currently have a coupons that make it a great time to order!
-Save 30% on all Face Mask Labels + Iron-On Clothing Labels with code FACEMASK until 12/31.
-Use coupon code AUTUMN20 for 20% off anything by 12/21.
+Use coupon code BUBBLE20 for 20% off anything by 12/31.

 Greg Hoffman says

 Better than what I did in March.
 I used a black sharpie to write G inside my mask.
 The next time I wore it and took it off, my cheeks were bruised.
 They weren’t actually bruised, the ink rubbed off.
 I needed a Name Bubble.